gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 ## Transitive property chains

-As mentioned above, useful entailments can be obtained from the reaonser if we can combine the "has narrower transitive' property in skos: with the above listed 9 properties of this ontology.
+As mentioned above, useful entailments can be obtained from the reasoner if we can combine the "has narrower transitive' property in skos: with the above listed 9 properties of this ontology.
 Lets say, a relation (say mc:r) is mapped from individual-1 (say, mc:i1) to individual-2 (say, mc:i2).
 This is expressed using a template triple as follows:

       mc:i1 mc:r mc:i2